 What is MMO?

 Multiplayer Online games, commonly known as MMOGs (Massively Multiplayer Online Games), MMOs, or MOGs (Massively Multiplayer Online Games), are online games played via the Internet or a local area network.
 Many of these games are accessible for free, and some are paid.
 Developers of MMOs earn money by charging a monthly fee for access or by selling items, abilities, add-ons for real money, or virtual currency.
+They often outsource this to different websites such as yesgamers (www.yesgamers.com) or Amazon.
+You can buy it through these portals and they are directly added to your inventory in the game.

 Online multiplayer games have been around for a long time, but the term MMO only began to get traction in the early 2000s.
 The term “massively multiplayer online game” was originally a marketing term that described one of the features of a gaming network.
 It was first used in 1997 to describe the video game Ultima Online, which was the first game of its kind to use a large-scale, persistent, and continuous virtual world.
 It was the first to have multiple players interacting in it simultaneously.